davidmoten/odata-client/README.md

 * Interschema references supported (Thompson-Reuters uses interschema references)
 * Http calls using java.net.URLConnection or using Apache HttpClient
 * Collections are `Iterable` and streamable (via `.stream()`)
+* Generated code is very clean - well formatted, no redundant imports
 * Microsoft Graph v1.0 client
 * Microsoft Graph Beta client
+* More generated clients can be added, just raise an issue

 ## How to build
 `mvn clean install`